U.S. dollar drops sharply after President Trump calls it 'too strong'

 Related: Why Trump won't be branding China a currency cheater

-Trump's revised stance also reflects that China has actually been attempting to prop up its currency lately.
-President Xi's government has been trying to encourage wealthy Chinese to keep their money at home instead of investing it overseas in the US, UK or elsewhere.
+Trump also acknowledged that China is no longer manipulating its currency, at least not in a harmful way to the US.
+China has actually been attempting to prop up the yuan lately so wealthy Chinese investors keep their money at home instead of investing overseas.

 In addition to softening his tone on the dollar, Trump also sounded a lot more upbeat about Federal Reserve Chair Janet Yellen.